 Share the space with a reliable housemate

 Did you recently join the labor market?
 Renting a studio type condo for shared living can be a smart option for you.
 You can invite two of your closest friends to share the space.
+You can even talk about the possibility of rent to own.
 This can help with the bills and you may need the company on your first months or years of your professional life.
 There's a number benefits of living with a housemate such as having a reliable partner and having someone to share the household chores.

 Focus on more urgent matters